iamrohitg/Learning-Angular/README.md

 - **Angular CLI**: A command-line interface for Angular.
 It helps you to initialize, develop, scaffold, and maintain Angular applications.
 - **Directives**: Angular directives are classes that add additional behavior to elements in your Angular applications.
 - **Dependency Injection**: A design pattern used in Angular to inject dependencies into classes.

-### Conclusion

-Angular is a powerful framework for building web applications.
-It provides a structured way to build applications using components, modules, services,